Tullow Oil profit soars on new field, lifts payout

-LONDON, March 14 UK-based oil explorer Tullow Oil said profit soared last year thanks to the ramp up of a major new field in Ghana, allowing the company to announce a doubling of its dividend.
+LONDON UK-based oil explorer Tullow Oil (TLW.L) said profit soared last year thanks to the ramp up of a major new field in Ghana, allowing the company to announce a doubling of its dividend.

 Tullow said on Wednesday total comprehensive net income jumped to $665.9 million last year from $49.2 million in 2010, powered by a 35 percent rise in oil and gas production to average 78,200 barrels of oil equivalent per day (boepd).